-Honda Sensing is a group of modern safety systems aimed at helping to monitor changing road conditions.
-Honda describes it as “an intelligent suite of safety and driver-assistive technologies designed to alert you to things you might miss while driving.”
-That suite includes:
+Honda describes the system as “an intelligent suite of safety and driver-assistive technologies designed to alert you to things you might miss while driving.”
+It includes:

-- Lane keeping assist which adjusts the steering to help you keep centered in a detected lane.
+- Lane keeping assist which should adjust the steering to help you keep centered in a detected lane but can get blinded by the sun.

-- Adaptive cruise control which maintains a set following interval behind detected vehicles.
+- Adaptive cruise control that maintains a comfortable interval behind detected vehicles until it doesn't.

-- Road departure mitigation which adjusts steering and braking if you cross a detected lane without signaling.
+- Road departure mitigation adjusts steering and braking if you cross a detected lane and is also known as the I can't believe you actually fell asleep while driving system.

-- Collision mitigation braking assist which applies brake pressure when an unavoidable collision is determined.
+- Collision mitigation braking assist which applies brake pressure when an unavoidable collision is determined or when an "unavoidable" situation is created out of thin air by the robot mind of your car.

 The system produces false positives on bright, sunny days and triggers warnings, particularly when driving towards the sun.
 This can also happen in heavy rain or fog.
 Additionally the system has been known to malfunction on extremely hot days.

-In August of 2017, Honda released TSB 17-064 titled MID Displays ACC, CMBS, LKAS, RDM, and Brake Warnings and Other Listed Symptoms.
+Many of these problems were brought up in technical service bulletin (TSB #17-064) titled MID Displays ACC, CMBS, LKAS, RDM, and Brake Warnings and Other Listed Symptoms.

 - Front radar blindness due to severe weather conditions (rain, snow, fog, etc) may trigger a sporadic false “Radar Obstructed” message.